 Seed dispersal by animals comes under the category of the allochory.
 Dispersal by the animal is termed as zoochory, zoochory.
 It can be further classified into saurochory, ornithochory, and, myrmecochory, which means dispersion by reptiles, birds, and ants respectively.
 Based on the way of carrying the diaspore zoochory can be classified as endozoochory, epizoochory, and synzoochory.

 It is the condition when seeds are carried within the dispersal vectors, which are animals in this case.
-It is an example of mutualism between plant and animal.
+It is an example of mutualism between plants and animals.
 In this type seed is generally inside the fruit, animals that perform dispersion eat the fruit surrounding the seed and discard the seed at a distant location, thus performing dispersion.
 The plant provides fruit to meet the nutritional requirements of the animal whereas the animal helps in plant survival by allowing it to grow in various locations, thus both the species mutually benefited from the seed dispersal by animals.

 It is the condition when an animal carries the diaspore outside its body.
 This condition arises in the case of accidental dispersion of the seed by animals.
 When animals or birds pass by the seed some of the seed might get attached to the body of the animal and move along with it, diaspore than generally falls at a distant location from the parental plant.